 We think 3 days in Denver allows just enough time to experience the absolute best of the city!
 On a 3-day trip to Denver visitors can enjoy the city sights, as well as venture beyond the city limits to nearby attractions.
 Visitors spending a long weekend in Denver (and guests arriving during the week, too!) can use our 3-Day Denver Itinerary to easily plan their trip.

 That said, if you are trying to plan One Day in Denver or need ideas for a Denver 5-Day Itinerary, we have tips for you as well!
-At the end of the post, we offer suggestions for visiting Denver in one day and how to plan longer stays.
+At the end of the post, we offer suggestions for visiting Denver in one day and how to plan longer stays in Colorado.
 Additionally, we provide advice for how to get there, where to stay and what to pack for your Denver trip.

-A Perfect Denver Itinerary
+Our Perfect Denver Itinerary